SysKitTeam/docs-insights/product-updates/insights-1-1-1-release-note.md

 ## Bug Fixes

 * Fixed an issues with **Manage Alerts form**.
-Before, SysKit Insights would not save any alert changes.
+Before, Syskit Insights would not save any alert changes.
 * Fixed an issue with Event Viewer **refiners**.
 The refiners are now showing the correct count of found issues, taking into account the query text, time and the log type.